 There is no life without water.
 Water is a precious resource here in the Utah, supporting every aspect of our lives, from the water you use at home, to the water we use to grow food, to the water that supports our multi-billion dollar recreation industry.
+Yet, we don't have a single legislator with expertise in water.
+I think it's time we had a water scientist in the legislature.

 There is a lot our legislature should be doing to be better stewards of water in Utah.
 Despite last-minute efforts in the 2022 legislative session, we remain at risk of losing the Great Salt Lake.
 Our reservoirs are at historically low levels.
 We are still dealing with many outdated water laws that incentivize waste.
 Utah Lake is on the road to recovery, yet many in the legislature want to give it away to developers to build a fantasy-land of artificial islands, which is likely to create a disaster that Utah tax-payers may be paying for decades to clean up.
 We need more legislators who know more, and care more, about water.